josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 <CalloutPlusQuote>

-Spend some serious time figuring out what you value most, and put it down on paper.
+Spend some serious time figuring out what you value, and put it down on paper.

 </CalloutPlusQuote>